 A situated simulation requires a smartphone/tablet with good graphics capabilities, GPS-positioning, accelerometer, electronic compass and gyroscope.
-In a situated simulation there is approximate identity between the users visual perception of the real physical environment and the user's visual perspective into a 3D graphics environment as it is represented on the screen.
+In a situated simulation there is approximate identity between the user's visual perception of the real physical environment and the user's visual perspective into a 3D graphics environment as it is represented on the screen.
 The relative congruity between the real and the virtual perspectives is obtained by letting the camera position and movement in the 3D environment be conditioned by the positioning and orientation hardware.
-As the user moves in real space the perspective inside the 3D graphic space changes accordingly.
+As the user moves in real space the perspective inside the 3D graphic environment changes accordingly.

 A situated simulation (sitsim) is closely related to mixed and augmented reality.
 While mixed reality is characterized by different combinations of virtual and real representations along the reality-virtuality continuum, a situated simulation is a 'clean screen' solution where there is a distinct (although minor) difference between the virtual (audio–visual) perspective via the device and the real perspective of the user (indirect augmented reality).